Boycotts of Japanese products: 21st century

 In 2005, a new wave of boycotts were started in mainland China, concurrent with the anti-Japanese demonstrations in major Chinese cities at the time.
 However, this boycott was at best a fringe attempt, and was denounced by the mainstream population, citing that China was integrated into the world economy and a boycott of one of China's biggest trading partners would cause as much harm to China as it would to Japan.
 Most people were more concerned over their standards of living than redressing old grievances.
 The Chinese Ministry of Foreign Relations gave a similar view: That "Sino-Japanese economic cooperation developed significantly over the past decade and brought real benefits to the people of both nations.
 We do not wish for economic issues to be politicised."
-As with the anti-Japanese demonstrations, these activists began organising boycotts using the internet and mobile phones.

 Boycott in South Korea

 In 2019, a new wave of boycotts were started in South Korea as a response to the 2019–2020 Japan–South Korea trade dispute.
 People participating in the movement started not buying Japanese products and services, travelling to Japan, and not watching Japanese-made films.

 In March, 2019, Gyeonggi Province proposed an ordinance that would require schools to place a sticker on products made by some 284 Japanese companies (such as Nikon, Panasonic, and Yamaha which produce projectors and musical instruments for schools) that says "this product is made by a Japanese war criminal company".
 Of 27 members who put forward the bill, 25 belonged to the Democratic Party of Korea.
 It was argued by proponents that the bill was not a boycott, but that it was to give students a correct understanding of history.
 In Sept 2019, Busan and Seoul Metropolitan Council successfully passed a non-binding ordinances to label products from the same list of companies.
 In Seoul, this would apply to new products, while the Busan law applies to products that were already purchased.